oracle/dtrace-utils/doc/userguide/reference/dtrace_providers_rawfbt.md

 As with the `fbt` provider, there could be tens of thousands of probes, and effective use requires knowledge of the kernel implementation.

+And, as with the `fbt` provider, typically one should specify the provider name explicitly for `rawfbt` probes;
+a raw FBT probe will typically have a similarly named FBT counterpart, and in all likelihood one probably does not want both probes.

 **Parent topic:**[DTrace Provider Reference](../reference/dtrace_providers.md)

 ## rawfbt Probes <a id="dt_ref_rawfbtprobes_prov">